yaroslavsobolev/perinuclearity/README.md

 It was developed and used for a research project described in a paper "Targeted crystallization of mixed-charge nanoparticles in lysosomes induces selective death of cancer cells", *Nature*, 2020.
-See this paper and the corresponding Supplementary Information .pdf file for description of how this "perinuclearity" measure is defined.
+See this paper and the corresponding Supplementary Information .pdf file (available from the Nature journal website) for description of how this "perinuclearity" measure is defined.
 The raw data used in that project is located in the ```/data``` folder and can be used as an example.